 - Practice your handshake.
 A weak handshake indicates a weak personality.
 Reach for full palm-to-palm contact.
 Don’t offer just fingers.

 - Sit comfortably in the chair.
 Don’t get too relaxed and slouch down.
 Sit straight and lean forward slightly.
 This shows interest and energy.
-When you are excited about something you are relating and you want to show you are “charged,” lean forward in your chair.
+Lean forward in your chair when you are excited about something you are relating and you want to show you are “charged.”
 When you want to show that you are very knowledgeable and confident, then you should lean back, and that will indicate your expertise.
 Sit with your arms comfortably in your lap or on the chair arms.
 Do not cross your arms; this is still universally seen as closing off or holding back.

 - Do not put your hands to your mouth.
 This is perceived as deceptive or trying to hide the truth.
 Avoid repetitive gestures.
 Avoid pointing or any excessive movements.